RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 ## Step 1: Install publish cli

-Lets create a folder where we are going to manage our site, download the publish package and use the command line tool to create our first site.
+Let's create a folder where we are going to manage our site, download the publish package, and use the command-line tool to create our first site.

 ```
 $ mkdir myPublishWebsite